-Services should explain any the relationship between the site owner or promoter and any other third party who have a responsibility for managing the site or service.
+Services should explain any the relationship between the service owner or promoter and any other third party who have a responsibility for managing the service.

-Operators should advise prospective Users in advance if registration, membership or use of a service is based on being included in a pool of Users that goes beyond the User base of the service they are being invited to join.
-Those offering services within some pooled arrangement should be able to explain the nature of the arrangements, perceived benefits and any limits or safeguards in ways Users are likely to understand.
+Daters should be told in advance of registration, whether membership or use of a service is based on being included in a pool of daters that goes beyond the user base of the service they are being invited to join.
+Those offering services within some pooled arrangement should explain in clear terms the nature of the arrangements, perceived benefits and any limits or safeguards.

-Operators who operate services based on pooling of Users should have regard to the appropriateness of the pools operated.
+Services based on pooling should have regard to the appropriateness of the pools operated.
 They should give thought to the reasonable expectations of those joining a site in terms of the profiles and communications they might receive.
 For example, services that might be extremely “casual” in nature, facilitating encounters of an adult nature should not be pooled with mainstream or other niche services where there would be no expectation of this happening.

 User information should include an explanation of the operator’s policy on data use, retention and any profiling needed to help the service deliver for users.